Alex Call Player Props: Nationals vs. Brewers

-Alex Call -- hitting .172 with a double, a triple, five walks and four RBI in his past 10 games -- will be in action for the Washington Nationals against the Milwaukee Brewers, with Corbin Burnes on the mound, on July 31 at 7:05 PM ET.
+Alex Call -- 0-for-2 in his last game -- will be in action for the Washington Nationals versus the Milwaukee Brewers, with Freddy Peralta on the mound, on August 1 at 7:05 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Mets.
+In his previous game he had a hitless showing (0-for-2) against the Brewers.

 Alex Call Game Info & Props vs. the Brewers